C2SM-RCM/eniac-scripts/standalones/nsurf_diag/README.md

 patches/
 --------
-Patches to apply on top of repository checkout to produce standalone.
+Patches to apply on top of repository checkout.

 src/
 ----